-The Tsaatans are a small Tuvan Turkish reindeer herders community living in Mongolia’s northern Khövsgöl Aimag.
-The Tsaatans were originally Tuvinian reindeer herders.
-Their name Tsaatan means “people who have reindeer” in the Mongolian language.
-They speak the Dukhan language which is an endangered language spoken by approximately 500 people.
+The Tsaatans are a small Tuvan reindeer herders community living in northern corner of Mongolia.
+The name Tsaatan means “people who have reindeer” in the Mongolian language.
+They speak the Dukhan language which is endangered only spoken among the reindeer herders.

-Tsaatan Peoples life differs from other people around the world.
-Their daily life is revolved around reindeer.
+Tsaatan’s lifestyle differs from other people around the world.
+Their daily chores are tied with taking care of the reindeer.
 The Tsaatan people and reindeer lives are dependent on each other.
-They domesticate the reindeer and in many ways, they are treated as a family member.
-Their daily chores are tied with taking care of the reindeer.
-They raise their reindeer primarily for their milk and they make a variety of milk products such as cheese, yogurt.
+They domesticate the reindeer and in many ways, reindeer are treated as a family member.
+They raise reindeer primarily for milk, and variety of milk products are made out of reindeer milk.
 Only a few are slaughtered for meat during the year.

-Reindeer or Rangifer tarandus Linnaeus, 1758 is considered as an endangered species in Mongolia.
-In 1994 it counted as around only 400, but during the years its number has reached to 2159.
-It is body length ranges from 180-220 centimeters, its height reaches to 140 centimeters and its weight is between 100-300 kilograms.
-In the summer reindeer eats greens and mushroom and during the winter they grazes through birch and cedar forests.
+Reindeer or Rangifer tarandus Linnaeus is considered as an endangered species in Mongolia.
+In 1994, it counted as around only 400, but during the years its number has reached to 2159.
+It is body length ranges from 180-220 centimeters, its height reaches 140 centimeters and its weight is between 100-300 kilograms.
+In the summer reindeer eat greens and mushroom and during the winter they graze through birch and cedar forests.

 Tsaatan People live in urts.
 Urts is a nomadic dwelling that looks similar to a Native American tipi.
 Some urts can be 10 meters (30 feet) in diameter.
 Traditional urts is made out of wooden poles organized in a circle, and it is wrapped around a sewn together reindeer hide.
 In the middle of the urts, there is a fireplace used for heating and cooking.
 The smoke escapes through the hole on top of the urts.